ddbj/www/_ddbj/qualifiers-e.md

 Definition
 : The date on which the specimen was collected.
+It is required since 2025.
+If it is difficult to describe the values for some reason, the submitter should indicate the reason as [missing value](#missing_c ) .
 Date/time ranges are supported by providing two collection dates from among the supported value formats, delimited by a forward-slash character.
 Collection times are supported by adding "T", then the hour and minute, after the date.
 Collection times must be in Coordinated Universal Time (UTC), otherwise known as "Zulu Time" (Z).
-If it is difficult to describe the values for some reason, the submitter should indicate the reason as [missing value](https://www.insdc.org/submitting-standards/missing-value-reporting/ ) .

 Value format
 :